-The estimated market rates related to the 2017 expiring RSF are greater than the lease rates on the expiring leases by an average of approximately 5%.
+(c) The estimated market rates related to the 2018 expiring RSF are less than the lease rates on the expiring leases by an average of approximately 8%.

-(g) (h) The estimated market rates related to the 2017 expiring RSF are less than the lease rates on the expiring leases by an average of approximately 11%.
+(d) The estimated market rates related to the 2018 expiring RSF are less than the lease rates on the expiring leases by an average of approximately 25%.

-On a combined basis, based upon the aggregate revenues and square footage for the hospital facilities owned as of December 31, 2016 and 2015, the average effective annual rental per square foot was \$17.99 and \$17.83, respectively.
-On a combined basis, based upon the aggregate consolidated and unconsolidated revenues and the estimated average occupied square footage for our MOBs, FEDs and childcare centers owned as of December 31, 2016 and 2015, the average effective annual rental per square foot was \$28.74 and \$28.53, respectively.
-On a combined basis, based upon the aggregate consolidated and unconsolidated revenues and estimated average occupied square footage for all of our properties owned as of December 31, 2016 and 2015, the average effective annual rental per square foot was \$25.41 and \$24.97, respectively.
+On a combined basis, based upon the aggregate revenues and square footage for the hospital facilities owned as of December 31, 2017 and 2016, the average effective annual rental per square foot was \$18.19 and \$17.99, respectively.
+On a combined basis, based upon the aggregate consolidated and unconsolidated revenues and the estimated average occupied square footage for our MOBs, FEDs and childcare centers owned as of December 31, 2017 and 2016, the average effective annual rental per square foot was \$28.40 and \$28.74, respectively.
+On a combined basis, based upon the aggregate consolidated and unconsolidated revenues and estimated average occupied square footage for all of our properties owned as of December 31, 2017 and 2016, the average effective annual rental per square foot was \$25.41, respectively.
+The estimated average occupied square footage for 2017 was calculated by averaging the unavailable rentable square footage on January 1, 2017 and January 1, 2018.
 The estimated average occupied square footage for 2016 was calculated by averaging the unavailable rentable square footage on January 1, 2016 and January 1, 2017.
-The estimated average occupied square footage for 2015 was calculated by averaging the unavailable rentable square footage on January 1, 2015 and January 1, 2016.

-During 2016, the lease with one of the UHS-related hospitals (McAllen Medical Center) generated revenues that comprised more than 10% of our consolidated revenues.
-None of the properties had book values greater than 10% of our consolidated assets as of December 31, 2016.
-Including 100% of the revenues generated at the properties owned by our unconsolidated LLCs, none of our unconsolidated LLCs had revenues greater than 10% of the combined consolidated and unconsolidated revenues during 2016.
-Including 100% of the book values of the properties owned by our unconsolidated LLCs, none of the properties had book values greater than 10% of the consolidated and unconsolidated assets.
+During 2017, the lease with one of the UHS-related hospitals (McAllen Medical Center) generated revenues that comprised more or equal to 10% of our consolidated revenues.
+None of the properties had book values greater than 10% of our consolidated assets as of December 31, 2017.
+Including 100% of the revenues generated at the properties owned by our unconsolidated LLCs, none of our unconsolidated LLCs had revenues greater than 10% of the combined consolidated and unconsolidated revenues during 2017.
+Including 100% of the book values of the properties owned by our unconsolidated LLCs, none of the properties had book values greater than 10% of the consolidated and unconsolidated LLCs, none of the properties had book values greater than 10% of the consolidated and unconsolidated assets.

-The following table sets forth the average effective annual rental per square foot for 2016, based upon average occupied square feet for McAllen Medical Center:
+The following table sets forth the average effective annual rental per square foot for 2017, based upon average occupied square feet for McAllen Medical Center:

-2016
+2017

-2016 2016
+2017 1 Average

 Average Effective

-Occupied Occupied
+Occupied Rental

-Square Square 20 Per Square
+Square 2017 Pe er Square

 Property Feet Revenues Foot

-McAllen Medical Center 422,276 \$ 7,070,000 \$ 16.74
+McAllen Medical Center 422,276 \$ 7,191,146 \$ 17.03

-The following table sets forth lease expirations for each of the next ten years for our properties as of December 31, 2016.
+The following table sets forth lease expirations for each of the next ten years for our properties as of December 31, 2017.